chriscamacho/cLogicToy/readme.md

 a simple toy for grid based logic circuits

-click on any cell to edit it
+click on any cell to edit it,
 right click on an input cell to toggle it on or off

 there are a small number of example circuits that can be loaded